top of page

 Refugees as Development Actors; in their own Voices

-This event was aimed to complete my action research project by providing a platform for the participants to engage with civil society members and show the impact of their work.
+I designed and organised, 'Refugees as Development Actors; in their own voices’ hosted by the Make it Right Movement at Brickfields Asia College, Kuala Lumpur in Malaysia.
+This event featured refugee-only panel discussions and connected forced migrants to civil society organisations.
+This event was aimed at completing my action research project by providing a platform for the participants to engage with civil society members and show the impact of their work.
+I trained co-research participants in presentation skills to support their event participation.
 The members of the audience were from high-profile NGOs and further educational institutions.
 Some of those who participated in my research went on to create a joint refugee and civil society platform to inform policy and wider social debate.

-In September 2017 at the COST Action IS1306 conference New Speakers in A Multilingual Europe: Policies and Practices in Coimbra University, Portugal, I organised two events: Exhibition and Academic Panel
+Valorising Voices; Refugee Lives and Voices Exhibition at the COST Action IS1306 conference New Speakers in A Multilingual Europe: Policies and Practices

-2. Valorising Voices; Stakeholder and Academic Panel
+Valorising Voices; Stakeholder and Academic Panel

 Both events I facilitated through refugee-led projects, panels and round table discussions.
 Practitioners and academics responded to questions and situations posited by refugee keynote speakers who highlighted issues from their practice and experience.
 I facilitated a number of refugees and community NGOs to participate in the panel through engaging with them beforehand to understand their needs, organising the panel as an open dialogue and ensuring questions and topics that were inclusive.
-We were joined by Urban Refugees and by Photovoice
+We were joined by Urban Refugees and by Photovoice.

 Research Impact in Action; Refugees, New Speakers and Global Law

+Organised, hosted, and presented in this conference attended by approximately 50 academics and stakeholders (refugees and NGOs).
+I applied to and was awarded funding for this conference from COST Action IS1306.
 We had mixed panels of refugees, practitioners and academics which all aimed to highlight forced migrant experiences and encourage reflective practice.
 We wanted to connect forced migrant voices to impact policy and practice and consider how we as researchers are a part of the process of valorising those voices.
 In the evening we held a conference meal organised by a local Syrian refugee who was starting up his own catering company.

+Between the 11th – 13th May 2016 I co-ordinated and hosted the Network Round Table on “Migration and Asylum” organised by myself and Dr Cassie Smith-Christmas at the COST Action IS1306 New Speakers Whole Action Conference in Hamburg, Germany.
 This event initiated my interest in the events listed above, and in further collaborating between academics from different fields and with those active in civil society and policymaking.
 The roundtable was attended by 50 people.
-At the end of the roundtable, I wrote a follow-up blog - migration and asylum and Brexit.
+At the end of the roundtable, I wrote a follow-up report and blog - migration and asylum and Brexit.

 Events Organisation